HanssonMagnus/HanssonMagnus.github.io/_posts/2019-01-15-Endogeneity.md

 	\mathbb{E}(\hat{\beta}) = \beta
 \end{equation}

 by using the law of iterated expectations.
 (For consistency this needs to hold asymptotically.)
-This means that if endogeneity is present, i.e. X is correlated with u, then the estimator is biased and inconsistent.
+This means that if endogeneity is present, i.e. $$X$$ is correlated with $$u$$, the estimator is biased and inconsistent.

 ## The IV estimator
 \begin{equation}